ni/systemlink-client-docs/examples/tag/query/README.md

 =================

-This is a simple example console application demonstrating how to use the SystemLink Tag services API to query for tags by property and output metadata about each tag.
+This is a simple example console application demonstrating how to use the SystemLink Tag API to query for tags by properties to retrieve metadata for each tag.

 Additional tag Client examples are available in the [root tag examples directory](..).